CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_location.md

 export default ApplicationHeader
 ```

 Consequently, we want to modify the `<App>` component to display the header, but also relieve it from the responsibility of displaying the `appTitle` dirctly.
-Since we no longer need that prop, we can safely reemove the `useSelector` import, and get rid of the `appTitle` constant.
+Since we no longer need that prop, we can safely remove the `useSelector` import, and get rid of the `appTitle` constant.
 We also no longer need to import the `<Text>` component from `react-native`.
 Finally, we want to modify our stylesheet and get rid of the vertical and horizontal centering.

 On the other hand, we need to import the `<AppplicationHeader>` component and make sure that it is rendered.